 Instructions

-• In a smaller bowl, add all wet ingredients, including zest and whisk to mix.
+- In a smaller bowl, add 2 large eggs, 1/4 cup coconut oil (melted), 4 tablespoons lemon juice, 2 tablespoons lemon zest, 1 teaspoon pure vanilla extract, and 1/2 cup dairy-free milk.
+Whisk to mix.
 If your coconut oil is solid, melt it for 20 seconds in the microwave oven.

-• Pour the wet ingredients into the dry ingredients and mix.
-Don't overmix or your cake will not be as light and fluffy.
+- Pour the wet ingredients into the dry ingredients and mix.
+Don't overmix the cake batter or your cake will not be as light and fluffy.
 Optional: Let the cake batter sit for 20-30 minutes.
 This allows the rice flour to soften so the cake is not gritty.

-• Allow the cake to cool completely on a cooling rack.
+- Allow the cake to cool completely on a cooling rack.
+Do not add the lemonade icing until the cake has fully cooled.

 Notes

-5. I used almond milk, but other dairy-free kinds of milk will work, but I do not recommend canned coconut milk.
+- I used almond milk, but other dairy-free kinds of milk will work.
+However, I do not recommend canned coconut milk.

-6. This cake will keep up to 4 days in an airtight container, or up to 4 months in the freezer.
+- This cake will keep fresh for up to 4 days in an airtight container or for up to 4 months in the freezer.

 SPECIAL NOTE